apigee/trireme/README.md

 * Hmac
 * Sign / Verify (requires the "crypto" module because it handles PEM files)
 * Cipher / Decipher (DES, Triple DES, and AES support)
+* Diffie-Hellman
 * PBKDF2 (however Java and OpenSSL appear to implement different algorithms, so some more work is required)

 The following features have not yet been implemented (although the underlying platform has all the support required to make it happen):

-* Diffie-Hellman
+* DSA Signatures

 Finally, the "Context" feature of the Crypto module is not implemented.
 This module is really used inside Node.js to implement TLS, and Trireme does TLS a different way, as explained above.

 ### Child Process

 Child processes are supported.
 Arbitrary commands may be executed, just like in standard Node.js.
+The Sandbox may be used to restrict whether particular commands may be executed, or if none should be executed at all.

 When a Trireme script uses "fork" to spawn a new instance of itself, the script runs as a separate thread inside the same JVM, rather than as a separate OS process as it works in regular Node.js.